Helping you grow closer to God

 So three facts you need to know for this to happen is, one, is that God is not like you.
 Shocking, isn’t it?
 God is not like you.
 But our tendency is to take the best that we can think of, the kindest person, the best person, the most holy person and then, somehow, we blow it up by ten or blow it up by a hundred or blow it up by a million and think, Well, God, somehow, someway is a lot like a bigger, better, more pure, perfect vision of this.
 Here’s what I want you to know: it’s not true!

-There is all-created things, even the angels and that is a category.
+There are all-created things, even the angels and that is a category.
 And then there’s another category and that’s God.
 Completely different category, completely other.
 That’s the concept of the word “holy.”
 It means He is separate, He’s a cut above.
 He is not like us but every religion and even we Bible-followers, we want to make God like us because we want to manage Him.
 We want to control Him.

 Listen to what Isaiah would write when it comes to God because this is not a new problem.
 Isaiah 40, verse 25, “‘To whom then will you compare Me that I should be like him?’ says the Holy One.
 Lift up your eyes on high and see who created these, who brings out their host by number, calling them all by name.
 By the greatness of His might, and because He is strong in power, not one is missing.
 Why do you say, O Jacob and speak, O Israel, ‘My cause is hidden from the Lord, it’s disregarded by my God?’
 Do you not know?
 Have you not heard?
 The Lord is the Everlasting God, the Creator of the ends of the earth, He doesn’t grow faint or weary.
 His understanding is unsearchable,” or, “beyond what we can fathom.”